 Where Can I Go Berry Picking?

-Even in our Eastern Europe countries (that’s you — Ukraine, Russia, Lithuania, Romania and Poland) you can have the chance to go berry picking once things warm up.
+Even in our Eastern Europe countries (that’s you — Ukraine, Russia, Lithuania, and Romania) you can have the chance to go berry picking once things warm up.

 It’s also quite popular to go in China, Thailand and in Mexico.

 How Can I Make This Happen?

 If you do a quick Google search you might have tour companies that pop up, but several of our volunteers are on vacation or just walking around their neighborhood and notice strawberry fields and ask if they can help pick.

 Cost depends on a few factors; if you go with a company, you will definitely pay a tour guide fee and all of that, but if you happen to stumble upon those ruby gems and ask to just pick, you might just be charged (by weight) for the berries you want to take home.

 Regardless, the most important thing to remember is to ...

 This is in capital letters for a reason - you have GOT to wash the berries properly after they have been picked and before you eat them.

 I know they are beautiful and tempting, but don't skip this step.
 These berries fresh from their fields (which could be covered in nature’s natural germs or sprayed chemically), well, they’ve just been picked and probably are covered with invisible little nasties.